umbraco/Umbraco.Headless.Client.Net/samples/Umbraco.Headless.Client.Samples.Web/README.md

 ### 1. Using the command line

-In the `Umbraco.Headless.Client.Samples.Web` folder run the following commands to restore the packagen and run the site.
+In the `Umbraco.Headless.Client.Samples.Web` folder run the following commands to restore the packages and run the site.

 ```bat
 > dotnet restore